 About Growing Jujube in Containers

-Jujubes thrive in USDA zones 6-11 and love the heat.
-They require very few chill hours to set fruit but can survive temperatures down to -28 F. (-33 C.).
+Jujubes thrive in USDA zones 6 through 11 and love the heat.
+They require very few chill hours to set fruit but can survive temperatures down to -28 degrees F. (-33 C.).
 They do need lots of sun in order to set fruit, however.

 How to Grow Potted Jujube Trees

-Grow container grown jujube in a half barrel or other similarly sized container.
+Grow container grown jujube in a half barrel or another similarly sized container.
 Drill a few holes in the bottom of the container to allow for good drainage.
-Place the container in a full sun location and fill it half full with a well-draining soil such as a combination of cactus and citrus potting soil.
-Mix in a half a cup (60 g.) of organic fertilizer.
-Fill the rest of the container with additional soil and again mix in a half cup of fertilizer.
+Place the container in a full sun location and fill it half full of a well-draining soil such as a combination of cactus and citrus potting soil.
+Mix in a half a cup (120 ml.) of organic fertilizer.
+Fill the rest of the container with additional soil and again mix in a half cup (120 ml.) of fertilizer.

 Remove the jujube from its nursery pot and loosen the roots.
 Dig a hole in the soil that is as deep as the previous container.
 Set the jujube into the hole and fill in around it with soil.
 Add a couple of inches (5 cm.) of compost atop the soil, making sure that the trees graft remains above the soil line.
 Water the container thoroughly.